 Eventually I settled on Southwest Pasta Salad, because I think with the flavors and colors in this salad, that name suits it best.

-There are so many things that I love about summer salads like this.
+There are so many things that I love about pasta salads like this.
 For one, you can make it and then eat it for lunch for a few days.
 I’m all about reducing the amount of cooking I do in the summer!

 This salad is naturally dairy free, and I used gluten free pasta shells and egg free mayo to keep it allergy friendly.
 Of course, you can use whatever mayo you like and whatever type of pasta you prefer!